 Again, the SEO project manager is the one who’s overseeing the ins and outs of a company’s SEO projects.

 Does an SEO project manager need deep knowledge of SEO?
 Not necessarily.
 In most cases, they aren’t the ones doing the nitty-gritty project work.
 However, at least a basic knowledge of SEO will help them create more realistic project goals, plans, and timelines.
+Just like a technical project manager may not be working on the nuts and bolts of the project's IT components, an SEO project manager may not be updating the meta descriptions of blog posts.
+They are more focused on the big picture.

 Here are a few other skills an SEO project manager should possess: